 Confirm the LulzBot TAZ 6 DualExtruder v3 is selected, and click Upgrade Firmware

 NOTE: Follow the instructions displayed on screen and [linked here] to record and restore your Z-axis offset.

-Download test model and load it into Cura.
+Download the recommended first print: Impossible Gear and load it into Cura.

-Adjust the default print settings for filament.
-On setup, load Polylite PLA and PolyDissolve S1 by following steps below:
+Adjust the default print settings to match the first print materials: Polylite PLA and PolyDissolve S1 by following steps below:

-Confirm selections for Extruder 1: Extruder 1 tab > Polylite PLA and the Material dropdown > Standard Quality .
+Confirm selections for Extruder 1: Extruder 1 tab > Material drop down, select Polylite PLA > Profile, select Standard Quality .

-Select Extruder 2 tab > PolyDissolve S1 from Material dropdown, and then select the Generate Support box.
+Select Extruder 2 tab > Material drop down: PolyDissolve S1

-In the top-right corner, click the Print Monitor Control Tab button, as shown in the image.
+In the top of the Cura LE window, click the Print Monitor Tab button, as shown in the image.
 Steps 18 and 19 are implemented through this tab's settings.

 Check that Cura LulzBot Edition shows USB devices detected then click on the Connect button.